RokiSeydi/samara-prompt/README.md

 **Built for the future of work - where AI handles the complexity, and you focus on what matters most.**

-*Samara AI: Transforming 10 hours of work into 5 minutes of magic.*
+*Samara AI: Transforming 10 hours of work into 5 minutes of magic.*# samara-prompt